simonlc/mediawiki-skins-Citizen/README.md

 - **Collapsible sections**: Collapse and expand article sections. ***Require JS*** 📖📕
 - **Persistent ToC**: Access ToC anywhere in the article. ***Tracking require JS*** 🔍📖
 - **Rich search suggestions**: More helpful search suggestions with images and descriptions. ***Require JS*** 🔍👀
-- **Webapp manifest**: Give a more app-like experience when user add your wiki to their home screen. 📱
+- **Webapp manifest**: Give a more app-like experience when users add your wiki to their home screen. 📱
 - **HTTP security response headers**: Enhance the security of your wiki from HTTP response headers. 🔒🔑

 ## Installation